 Now click Start Count.
-The computer will take a series of three integrations, and display the individual and average photon counts in the Photometer Window.
+The computer will take a series of three integrations and display the individual and average photon counts in the Photometer Window.
 After the integrations are completed, the apparent magnitude of the object under study in the chosen filter is displayed in the Magnitude box (lower right corner).
 This value has been corrected for the effect of sky brightness.
 Also displayed is the signal-to-noise ratio (S/N Ratio) of the reading.
 A high S/N means you have a lot of desired photons, and only a little noise.
-You should strive for S/N figures of least 100.
+You should strive for S/N figures of at least 100.
 You can increase the S/N by increasing the integration time or increasing the number of integrations.
-Integrations that are too long (particularly on a bright star) may cause the counting electronics to overflow.
-Should this happen, repeat the reading with a shorter integration time.
+For most of your measurements, an integration time of 1 second will be sufficient.
+If the resultant S/N value is too low, then switch to 10 sec.
+(Never use 100 sec - it takes too long!)
+Always use three integrations.

-For each of 25 stars in the Pleiades star cluster, record the Right Ascension, Declination, \boldsymbol{B} magnitude, and \boldsymbol{V} magnitude in Table 2 (or in an Excel spreadsheet).
+For each of 25 stars in the Pleiades star cluster, record the Star Name, B magnitude, and V magnitude in Table 2 (or in an Excel spreadsheet).
 Record all magnitudes to the nearest 0.01 magnitude.
 Be sure to include both bright and faint stars in your sample to cover the Main Sequence over the widest possible range.

-You must have at least one star with $\boldsymbol{V} > 12$.
+NOTE: You must observe at least two stars with V > 12.